double16/MidlandCode-C1-Java/03 - Spring Boot/Lesson/06 - Angular.md

 4. Install into the Spring Boot `src/main/resources/static` directory
 5. Run the Spring Boot application

 Go to <http://localhost:8080>.
 You should see your Angular app.
-The down side is the HAL browser will be at <http://localhost:8080/browser/index.html#/> and won't be able to find all of your REST endpoints.
-You'll need to use the `Explore` input box to go to a particular one.
+The down side is the HAL browser will be at <http://localhost:8080/api/browser/index.html#/> and won't be able to find all of your REST endpoints.
+You'll need to use the `Explore` input box to go to `/api`.

 ## Using `ng serve`